 Just make sure your cream or lotion includes a nice blend of humectants, emollients, and occlusives to effectively draw in water, soften rough areas, and make sure all that hydration stays locked inside.
 If you're looking for a few ingredient MVPs, you can never go wrong with aloe, shea butter, moringa seed oil, and colloidal oat.

-The latter is a particularly hydrating superstar, in fact, and Ciraldo says it's especially great for hard water woes: "If you live in an area of hard water, you should consider using an oatmeal body wash or lotion," she previously tells mbg about the ingredient, as colloidal oat has been shown to soothe skin irritation and protect the skin barrier.
+The latter is a particularly hydrating superstar, in fact, and Ciraldo says it's especially great for hard water woes: "If you live in an area of hard water, you should consider using an oatmeal body wash or lotion," she previously tells mbg about the ingredient, as colloidal oat has been shown to soothe skin irritation and protect the skin barrier2.
 Oat oil—the lipid component of colloidal oatmeal—contains a remarkably high amount of linoleic acid, which means you're getting the most out of the plant's fatty acid content.
 Find a body lotion infused with oat oil (like our richly hydrating number), and your skin will feel instantly soothed and supple, regardless of the type of water you have.

 Rethink your shower habits.